 My teaching is mostly interdisciplinary as most topics concerning media, technology, and society require different perspectives such as psychology, communication and media studies, or computer sciences.
 As a result, research methods and didactics are tailored to the specific topic in focus of each course.

 To build a constructive, communicative and open learning environment in my courses, I use various didactic methods and tools, depending on the goals of the course and the prior knowledge of the students, i.e. from introductory courses to research seminars.
+I am very happy that my university honored my teaching methods by awarding me the teaching award 2021 for learning supportive application of digital technologies.

 I usually teach courses within my areas of research, but I also give introductory courses in academic writing and research methods.
 My courses include literature seminars, research seminars/projects, tutorials, and lectures.